jayshreeanand/stacks-watchdog/SETUP.md

 ## Troubleshooting

 - **Compilation Errors**: Make sure you're using Node.js v16 or higher
-- **Deployment Errors**: Ensure your private key is correct and you have enough testnet ETN
+- **Deployment Errors**: Ensure your private key is correct and you have enough testnet S
 - **MongoDB Errors**: Verify MongoDB is running with `mongo --eval "db.version()"`
 - **Connection Errors**: Check your RPC URL in the `.env` file